A reliable source for Vision System information and leading Vision System Companies & Manufacturers.

 Hexagon Manufacturing Intelligence manufactures highly flexible and sophisticated 3D vision measurement systems for industrial metrology applications.
 Our products are designed for fast and accurate acquisition of large data sets on the production floor and include fully integrated software for data analysis.

-A vision system is a system that provides image-based inspection for different industrial and manufacturing applications.
-Smart cameras that have been calibrated for performing specific inspections automatically examine products during manufacturing or may adjust other processes in real time.
 2D and 3D cameras are now used as parts of a vision system for automated inspection, quality control, robot guidance, product guidance, and many other industrial purposes.

 There are many applications of vision systems.
 The type of vision system that is most suitable for a certain application depends on many factors including the specific properties of the process or products, what needs to be inspected, the inspection speed, and the budget available.
 Most inspections are carried out using either 1D, 2D, 3D, or area/line scan cameras.

 Types of Vision Systems